What Credit Cards Are Accepted in Switzerland?

 Is Maestro accepted in Switzerland?

 While Maestro is technically a debit card system, it’s worth mentioning due to its widespread acceptance in Europe, including Switzerland.
-Many Swiss banks issue Maestro cards, so it’s as widely accepted for point-of-sale transactions as Visa or MasterCard.
+Many Swiss banks issue Maestro cards, so that they are accepted just as frequently as Visa or MasterCard.

 How is card acceptance at ATMs?